 Sansevieria cylindrical is only new to the United States; people in the United Kingdom and Australia have been growing them for some time.
 Sometimes called the African spear plant, the Sansevieria cylindrica offers all the ease and durability of the popular snake plant and the appeal of lucky bamboo.
 The plant consists of stout, cylindrical spears that spring from the sandy soil.
 They can be braided or left in their natural fan shape.
 Best of all, they can be almost entirely ignored and still thrive.

-Fertilizer: Feed the plant during growing season.
+- Fertilizer: Feed the plant during the growing season.
 Do not feed it during winter.

 Sansevieria grow with rhizomes.
 African spears can be divided when several spears are present.
 Whole plants can be propagated by cutting the rhizome close to the plant's leaves, letting the cut heal over for a couple of days, then burying the plant in a cactus mix or similar potting soil.
 Covering just the crown of the plant; do not cover the leaves.